aman123singhal/PODMAN/# PODMAN.md

 # PODMAN

-## Ques1 -What is a container, and how does it differ from a virtual machine?
+## Ques1 -What is a container and how does it differ from a virtual machine?

 A container is a lightweight, standalone, and executable software package that includes everything needed to run a piece of software, including the code, runtime, system tools, libraries, and settings.
 Containers are a way to package and isolate applications so they can be easily deployed and run consistently across different computing environments.